Citation, DOI, disclosures and article data

 There is symmetric spongiform degeneration, specifically in the cerebral and cerebellar white matter as well as the corticospinal and solitary tracts.

-These are similar to other toxic leukoencephalopathies with widespread white matter hyperintensity involving both supra and infratentorial compartments.
-The characteristic distribution includes:
+These are similar to other toxic leukoencephalopathies with widespread white matter hyperintensity on T2/FLAIR sequences involving both supra- and infratentorial compartments, but with a characteristic distribution:

-- symmetrical butterfly wing pattern involvement of the cerebellar white matter
+symmetrical butterfly wing pattern involvement of the cerebellar white matter and middle cerebellar peduncles (one of the causes of the so-called MCP sign)

 Typically regions demonstrate high DWI signal, which only sometimes represents true diffusion restriction.

-May show abnormally elevated intracerebral lactate in the affected white matter as well as decreased levels of N-acetylaspartic acid (NAA) in the white matter, gray matter, and cerebellum.
+MR spectroscopy may show abnormally elevated intracerebral lactate in the affected white matter as well as decreased levels of N-acetylaspartate (NAA) in the white matter, gray matter, and cerebellum.

 History and etymology